CristianTobar07/Test-Fox-Ordering/movies-app/README.md

-# AnilistApp
+# Movies App
-This is a proect to integrate Api Anilist and make a frontend design
+This is a project to integrate Api AMDB Api and make a frontend design